How to Boot VMware Windows 10 into Safe Mode [4 Easiest Ways]

 When your VMware virtual machine stops responding or has performance problems, you cannot figure out the exact reason immediately.
 So you will boot Windows into Safe Mode that disables all third party applications and non-essential Windows services.

-Boot Windows 10 into Safe Mode in VMware
+How to Boot Windows 10 into Safe Mode in VMware [4 Ways]

-Safe Mode starts Windows in a basic state, using a limited set of files and drivers.
-For example, you can use Safe Mode to troubleshoot your computer when it does not start properly, when there is a problem with your VMware network connection or application or when Windows Update stops downloading updates.
+You can use Safe Mode to troubleshoot your computer when it does not start properly, when there is a problem with your VMware network connection or application, or when Windows Update stops downloading updates.

 In VMware virtual machine, there are 4 efficient ways to start Windows 10 in Safe Mode.
 For example, you can use the MSConfig, Startup menu, Restart and Command Prompt.

-Method 1.
-Use MSConfig to boot Windows 10 into Safe Mode
+Way 2.
+Use MSConfig to Boot Windows 10 into Safe Mode

 In VMware VM, some users find that it’s hard to start Windows 10 in Safe Mode since BIOS passes too quickly to interact with the screen.
 So you need to add a boot delay first, then go to boot Windows 10 into Safe Mode in VMware virtual machine.